artificertech/filament-multi-context/README.md

 ## Adding Pages, Resources, and Widgets to your context

 You may generate pages, resources, and widgets the same way you do with normal filament.
-Then move the resources into the context folder that was generated along with your ContextManager class.
+Then move the files into the appropriate context folder that was generated along with your ContextManager class.

 Note that this folder must match the class name of your ContextManager class.

-Once you have made your page and moved it into the {Context}/Pages folder make sure to change the namespace and add the `Artificertech\FilamentMultiContext\Concerns\ContextualPage` trait (`Artificertech\FilamentMultiContext\Concerns\ContextualResource` for resources) and example page is provided:
+Once you have made your page and moved it into the {Context}/Pages folder make sure to change the namespace and add the `Artificertech\FilamentMultiContext\Concerns\ContextualPage` trait (`Artificertech\FilamentMultiContext\Concerns\ContextualResource` for resources) an example page is provided:

+(a command helper to acomplish this is on the roadmap)

 ```php
 namespace App\Filament\AdminContext\Pages;